India: RBI says cash crisis is hurting the economy

 Related: India just made it even harder to get hold of new cash

-The central bank, which is responsible for printing replacement rupee notes, also defended its role in the cash shortage.
+The central bank, which is responsible for printing replacement rupee notes, also defended its role in the cash crisis.

 "The decision [to ban the notes] has not been taken in haste, but after detailed deliberations," said Urjit Patel, who became RBI chief in September.
 "High secrecy had to be maintained."